pLabarta/dcrwebcomic/09 - DCR Time/drafts/script_draft.md

 07

-**While often overlooked, this technology levels the playing field for online discussion.
-With verifiable proof that documents have not been tampered with, communities don't have to trust the admins who run the servers and can focus on the task ahead.**
+**With verifiable proof that documents have not been tampered with, communities don't have to trust the admins who run the servers.
+While often overlooked, this tech levels the playing field for online discussion.**